floating-ui/floating-ui/README.md

 ### 1. Anchored positioning primitives

-CSS is currently missing a feature called “anchored positioning” — the ability to anchor an element (like a tooltip) to another one (like a button) while simultaneously keeping it in view as best as possible by avoiding clipping and overflow.
+Floating UI provides a JavaScript implementation of “anchored positioning” — the ability to anchor an element (like a tooltip) to another one (like a button) while simultaneously keeping it in view as best as possible with collision detection.

-Attempting to do fully dynamic anchored positioning with today’s plain CSS is not possible.
-Floating UI provides a JavaScript implementation of this feature.

 ### 2. User interaction primitives